ArnoldDP/OStim-Community-Modlist/README.md

   ### OStim

-  I Tried as hard as I could to integrate this in way that makes sense and doesnt disrupt gameplay.
+  I tried as hard as I could to integrate this in way that makes sense and doesnt disrupt gameplay.
 It isnt perfect, but its getting there.
-We'd be here all day if I listed every mod being used, so I'll just go over a few of my personal favorites
+We'd be here all day if I listed every mod being used, so I'll just go over a few of my personal favorites.

  * Rift's Rest